Brendan-P-Moore/BindingAffinity/README.md

 # Prediction Guide

-Currently requires GPU for prediction.
-Will update with CPU version shortly.

 1. Import the pKd python file.
 To predict from two text files, one a file with a single protein sequence on each line, and one a file with a single smiles string on each line, import the "predict_pKd_from_txt" function.
 Example sequences and smiles text files can be found in the "Examples" folder in this repository.